Athira to Ayesha, and back: Who is converting Kerala's young girls?

 However, the newer religious outfits like Markazul Hidaya Satya Sarani in Malappuram, are more lenient towards those who approach them.
 Akhila got admitted to this organisation after she was rejected by the Therbiyathul Islam Sabha.
 The institution is run by the Popular Front of India, which was founded by some persons who were members of Students Islamic Movement of India, an organisation banned under the Unlawful Activities (Prevention) Act.
 The only condition laid down by Satya Sarani for giving admission is that the person should be an Indian citizen who can understand Malayalam and should come with a notary signed an affidavit that they are joining the institution on their own will.

 On the other side, Hindu organisations batting for 'Ghar Wapsi' or return to Hinduism is also on the rise.
 Athira was reconverted to Hinduism at an organisation called Arsha Vidya Samajam.
 The founders of the Samajam state that they ‘consider it their duty to bring back converted Hindus back to their own religion’.

 The state government itself has agreed that as many as 7,713 persons converted to Islam in 2006-2012 as against 2,803 conversions to Hinduism.
-Meanwhile, the status report filed by NIA before the Supreme Court states that it is suspected that there has been an organised effort in the conversion of Hadiya.
+Meanwhile, the filed by NIA before the Supreme Court states that it is suspected that there has been an organised effort in the conversion of Hadiya.
 The NIA also found similarities between the cases of Hadiya and Athira.